 A home equity line of credit (HELOC) is something many people use when they need to make home repairs or renovations.
 Considering the fact that the average kitchen remodel costs almost $20,500 and the average roof replacement $6,800, it’s no wonder.
 The problem creeps in when people spend the money for not-so-wise purchases, Still, a HELOC allows a good amount of flexibility in both borrowing the money and paying it back.
 So here’s what you need to consider when thinking about a HELOC in Metro Detroit Michigan.

 In broad strokes, a HELOC is a second mortgage that gives the borrower access to a pool (sometimes fairly large) of cash (line of credit).
 Typically, the cap is 85% of your home’s value minus the remaining mortgage balance.
 Most people get a HELOC to make renovations or repairs that will increase their home’s value, and others use it to make a needed major purchase like a new car or a child’s college education.

 To qualify for and get a HELOC, you will typically have to have a debt-to-income ratio around the low 40s or even lower.
 You will also need a credit score of 620 or higher, and your home’s value must be at least 10% to 20% greater than the amount you owe on it.

 A HELOC functions much like a credit card.
 You can borrow against the spending limit as often as you need till you reach the limit, giving you flexibility in how you can use it.
 The major drawback is that if you don’t pay back what you borrow with a HELOC, you run the risk of losing your home.

 What to Consider

-The important things you need to consider when thinking about a HELOC in Bloomfield HIlls are:
+The important things you need to consider when thinking about a HELOC in Metro Detroit Michigan are: